 How to APPLY

-You can apply for the student finance on the website of Mijn DUO here.
+You can apply for student finance on the website of Mijn DUO here.
 Check which documents you need to apply.
-Send them under ‘Documentary evidence for EU/EEA citizens, UK citizens and Swiss’.
+Send them under ‘Documentary evidence for EU/EEA citizens, UK citizens, and Swiss’.
 Within 6 to 8 weeks after applying you will receive a letter.